 This is where knowing what you own is critical.
 To effectively negotiate the highest price for your mineral interest, you have to know exactly what you own.

-A lot of mineral buyers capitalize on the fact that it is unlikely that you know what you own.
+Many mineral buyers capitalize on the fact that it is unlikely that you know what you own.
 If you get far enough in the mineral/royalty selling process that the potential buyer has sent you a copy of their proposed Deed, pay special attention to the fine print, especially in the paragraphs surrounding the legal description of the property described in the instrument.
-You’ll likely find additional language that, in effect, broadens the conveyance to include every mineral interest that you own in that particular county.
+You’ll likely find additional language that, in effect, broadens the conveyance to include every mineral interest you own in that particular county.

-If you are unaware of exactly what you own, you may inadvertently convey interests in additional tracts and never even be aware.
+If you are unaware of exactly what you own, you may inadvertently convey interest in additional tracts and never even be aware.
 You may possibly be able to recover a per acre payment if you become aware that an additional tract was conveyed (how will you ever know?), but likely not without the help of an attorney.